Region of the Great Bend of the Wabash River Cost-Share Program

 WREC, in partnership with the Tippecanoe County Soil and Water Conservation District, provide landowner assistance, technical expertise, and consultation free of charge.
 Contact WREC or the Tippecanoe County SWCD to discuss your project and to learn more about the program.

-After we meet for a consulation, or if you already have a a project designed, you then download an MS Word file application, a pdf application, or submit your application online.
+After we meet for a consulation, or if you already have a a project designed, you then download a pdf application or submit your application online.
 If you downloaded an application, please email your completed application to our Watershed Coordinator for submittal.
 WREC staff will contact you once we receive your application to discuss your project, obtain site plans and photographs, and determine any additional needs to process your application.
 All projects will be ranked using our standardized urban and agricultural ranking forms, then reviewed by our urban and agricultural committees to determine funding for top projects.

 Completed project applications will be reviewed by the agricultural and urban committees within one month of the application due date.
 Once reviewed, WREC staff will forward applications to our funding agency for approval.
 If approved, WREC staff will meet with grant recipients to sign contracts and discuss project specifics.
 No work can be complete prior to contract signature.
 Additionally, all work must be completed on a reimbursement basis.
 Any work completed before signature will not be reimbursed.